 Our dream is still to make skateboards in India.
 Slowly and steadily we keep experimenting and moving closer to that goal.
-For now, we shall continue to follow the path that has got us here and our high quality imports from China will continue.
+For now, we shall continue to follow the path that has got us here by outsourcing high quality skateboards from China.
 But one day we will have for all our skateboarders’ boards that are made in India.

 The last few years have given us opportunities to acquire many skills and learn many lessons.
 The story above was just of the wooden deck which sits on top of the skateboard.
 For every other part of the skateboard we have a different story to tell.

 In India, the common aspirations of parents are to see their kids become one of the following - an Engineer at an IIT, a Doctor, an MBA graduate, IAS officer or get a ‘sarkaari naukri’.
 We respect these professions, no doubt about that.
 But if most of our society wants their kids to become only one of the above, without actually properly analyzing the child’s capabilities and passions, it will lead to an over saturated generation of similar skilled, less enthusiastic and less innovative people.
 Risk taking has to be taught and promoted.
 Parents need to stop holding the hands of their children right upto their adulthood(and sometimes even beyond!).